awsdocs/amazon-s3-developer-guide/doc_source/batch-ops-managing-jobs.md

 When you create a job, you can request a completion report\.
 As long as S3 Batch Operations successfully invoke at least one task, Amazon S3 generates a completion report after it finishes running tasks, fails, or is canceled\.
 You can configure the completion report to include all tasks or only failed tasks\.

 The completion report includes the job configuration and status and information for each task, including the object key and version, status, error codes, and descriptions of any errors\.
-If you don't configure a completion report, you can still monitor and audit your job and its tasks using CloudTrail and Amazon CloudWatch\.
-However, completion reports provide an easy way to view the results of your tasks in a consolidated format with no additional setup required\.
+Completion reports provide an easy way to view the results of your tasks in a consolidated format with no additional setup required\.
 For an example of a completion report, see [Example: Requesting S3 Batch Operations completion reports](batch-ops-examples-reports.md)\.

+If you don't configure a completion report, you can still monitor and audit your job and its tasks using CloudTrail and Amazon CloudWatch For more information, see [Example: Tracking an S3 Batch Operations job in Amazon EventBridge through AWS CloudTrail](batch-ops-examples-event-bridge-cloud-trail.md)\.